MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 > 5.1.
 By keras.json file.

-Please modify the "keras.json" file under %Your User Folder%/.keras, (If you don't have a keras.json, that means you have not run keras on this machine). **Only set the "backend" field to "cntk"**
+Please modify the "keras.json" file under %Your User Folder%/.keras, or $HOME/.keras on Linux.
+If you don't have a keras.json, that means you have not run keras on this machine. **Only set the "backend" field to "cntk"**

 ``` {
     "epsilon": 1e-07,